A Study on the Definition of Design Based on the Functions of Visual Form

 Abstract

-Therefore, this study defines ‘Design’ by exemplifying an etymological review of the word ‘Form’ (the final result of the design).
-By analyzing the relationship between an analysis of Vitruvius (a Roman architect) and the definition of the form, this research defined three basic elements for the ‘Design’: Style, Aesthetic, and Concept.
-These three elements categorized into two general definitions: explicit and implicit.
-The result of the study, new design definition, and fundamental elements will benefit the design education and design profession in further research on design education and practice.
+This study aims to define ‘Design’ by exploring the etymology of the word ‘Form,’ which represents the outcome of the design process.
+By analyzing the relationship between the insights of Vitruvius, a Roman architect, and the definition of form, this research identifies three essential elements of design: Style, Aesthetic, and Concept.
+These elements are categorized into two general definitions: explicit and implicit.
+The findings of this study, including the new definition of design and its fundamental elements, will contribute to design education and the design profession, facilitating further research in these areas.

 Keywords: Aesthetic, Concept, Design, Style